Sir Lancelot (singer): Musical and acting career

 In the 1940s, Sir Lancelot made numerous records (signing with Apollo Records), and sang in commercials.
 He also composed a score for the 1948 motion picture, Tarzan and the Mermaids.
 He allegedly made millions of dollars selling calypso records, and spent most of it.

 Sir Lancelot was politically active for much of his life.
 After hearing Henry A. Wallace's "century of the common man" speech on May 8, 1942, Sir Lancelot composed the "Common Man" calypso song.
 Wallace later wrote him a long letter of thanks.
 He composed several popular calypso songs with left-wing lyrics in the 1940s, including "Defenders of Stalingrad" and "Walk in Peace" (1946).
 His stand on war and peace issues was so well known that a cartoon version of him appeared in Columbia Pictures' 1944 animated short film, The Disillusioned Bluebird (in which the calypso-singing character tells a bluebird that the world will not always be at war).
 According to Pete Seeger, the 1948 Lead Belly song "Equality for Negroes" was inspired by a Sir Lancelot song.
 Sir Lancelot became a U.S. citizen in 1960.

 Sir Lancelot spent six years touring in Europe in the 1950s, which negatively impacted his career in the U.S. Sir Lancelot's last film appearance was in 1958 (with Yul Brynner in The Buccaneer), although he made a noted appearance in an episode of The Andy Griffith Show in 1967.
 Through the 1960s and into the early 1970s, he recorded several "Gospel calypso" songs.
 He was widely popular in Europe into the late 1960s.
-His popularity in the U.S. at the time was still strong enough that Sherwood Schwartz used Sir Lancelot's musical style as inspiration for the original theme song to the television program Gilligan's Island and nearly had Sir Lancelot sing the theme.
+His popularity in the U.S. at the time was still strong enough for Sherwood Schwartz to use Sir Lancelot's musical style as inspiration for the original theme song to the television program Gilligan's Island and nearly had Sir Lancelot sing the theme.
 His music, too, endured, with Lord Melody covering "Shame and Scandal" in the 1960s.
 He continued to work as a musician until at least 1973, briefly coming out of retirement in the 1980s to perform at McCabe's Guitar Shop (Los Angeles) with Van Dyke Parks, Ry Cooder and other musicians.
 He also performed and recorded with Steven Springer, Arizona-based band Sanctuary, and his nephew Brian Pinard, recording his last album under the name "Knights of the Holy Trinity," with his last recording being "Pinardhymns – Religious Calypso."

 Sir Lancelot was a Roman Catholic who married and had three daughters.
 He spent his last years in Australia with his nephew, Brian Pinard.

 Sir Lancelot died of natural causes in Anaheim, California and is buried at the Holy Cross Cemetery in Culver City, California.